reallongnguyen/nestjs-vibe-coding/tasks/sprint-current-tasks.md

 - Basic template system exists with Handlebars for template rendering
 - Templates are defined in a static object in notification.template.ts
 - Basic decorator system exists for rich text formatting
+- Database schema for templates with I18N support has been implemented
+- Repository layer has been updated to use the database models
+- API endpoints now support I18N for template creation and updates

 **Tasks:**

-1. Create dynamic template storage system with versioning
+1. ✅ Create dynamic template storage system with versioning
+2. ✅ Add I18N support for templates
+3. ✅ Update API endpoints to support I18N for template updates
-2. Enhance template validation and rendering
+4. Enhance template validation and rendering
-3. Add hot reload capability for template updates
+5. Add hot reload capability for template updates
-4. Create admin API endpoints for template management
+6. Create admin API endpoints for template management
-5. Implement unit and integration tests
+7. Implement unit and integration tests

 **Technical Notes:**

 - Leverage the existing Handlebars integration
-- Implement database storage for templates instead of static objects
+- ✅ Implement database storage for templates instead of static objects
+- ✅ Support multiple languages in template content
 - Add validation for template syntax and variables
 - Implement caching for frequently used templates